SDEs with critical time dependent drifts: strong solutions: Acknowledgement

 \section{Acknowledgement}

-The second named author is very grateful to Professor Nicolai Krylov and Xicheng Zhang who encouraged him to persist in studying this problem, and also Professor Ka{\ss}mann for providing him an excellent environment to work at Bielefeld University.
+This work was carried out while the second author was employed at the University of Bielefeld, during which time he received sponsorship from the German Research Foundation (DFG) through the Collaborative Research Centre (CRC) ``Taming uncertainty and profiting from randomness and low regularity in analysis, stochastics and their applications,"-Project-ID 317210226-SFB 1283.
+The second named author is very grateful to Professor Nicolai Krylov and Xicheng Zhang who encouraged him to persist in studying this problem, and also to Professor Ka{\ss}mann for providing him with an excellent environment to work at Bielefeld University.